Vaping and Tobacco Laws

 Currently research on teens, young adults, and vaping is being conducted by a team of MyVoice researchers, including Georgia Wood, an undergraduate student at the University of Michigan, Arrice Bryant, a fourth-year medical student entering residency in obstetrics and gynecology, and Tammy Chang, MyVoice founder and adolescent health researcher.

-Recently, Georgia presented her work and the annual Undergraduate Research Opportunity Program (UROP) symposium.
-Georgia’s research was conducted with support from Drs.
-Bryant and Tammy Chang, who served as her mentor.
+Georgia presented her work at the 2019 Undergraduate Research Opportunity Program (UROP) symposium.
+Georgia’s research was conducted with support from Arrice Bryant and Tammy Chang, who served as her mentor.
 Her research poster was titled “Youth Knowledge and Perceptions of Juul.”
 We asked 1,212 MyVoice respondents (average age 18.4 years old, SD 2.85 years) the following questions:

 - Have you ever heard of Juul?

 - Do you think Juuling is dangerous?
 Why or why not?

 - Why do you think people your age Juul?